kjemist/trikkefestivalen/README.md

 ## How to run a local instance

 1. clone this repo to a local folder on your
-2. run `npm run`
+2. run `npm start`
-3. the website should open in your loval browser
+3. navigate to `localhost:3000` to view the page

 ## Deploy website